PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

 To immerse the player and let them feel the sense of scale the world of Cubyz has, teleportation is not allowed, as the player will see less of the world that way.

 ### No Automation
-Instead of staying in one place and farming everything, the player should have to take advantage of the infinite nature of the world to gain resources.
+Instead of staying in one place and farming everything, the player should have to take advantage of the infinite nature of the world to gain resources, meaning that a majority of resources are non-renewable.

 ### No Generic Creatures
 (WIP)